NoroffFEU/development-platforms/src/content/docs/circleci/circleci-case-study.md

 - **Performance**: Ongoing monitoring and maintenance needed for optimal performance and resource utilization.

 - **Support**: Accessing timely support and navigating complex scenarios may require additional assistance and collaboration.

+### Installation

+- 1. To start building on CircleCI, we first need to ***Sign up***.
+Sign up with your preferred email address and connect your Github, Bitbucket or GitLab account

+- 2. Create a Project
+In the CircleCI web app, select Projects from the sidebar.
+Click Create Project, then select the repository you would like to connect from the dropdown.
+If you don’t see these options, use the org selector in the top left corner to find the correct organization.

+- 3. Generate Config
+Give your project a name, check the options, then click Create Project.
+A `config.yml` file is generated for you based on the languages and frameworks used in your project.

+- 4. Commit and Run Your Config
+Click Commit and Run.
+This will create a `.circleci/config.yml` file at the root of your repository on a new branch called `circleci-project-setup`.
+You can also choose Review Configuration File if you would rather check or make changes to the config file before committing.